5North/sopra-fs25-group-22-client/README.md

 In the [homepage](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/home/page.tsx), the users see their own statistics (wins, losses and ties), as well as the options to start a game, join an existing lobby, view the ranking over all registered users (Scoreboard) and the Rules.

 ### Lobby
-When a users starts a game, they get redirected to the [lobbypage] (https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/lobbies/%5Bid%5D/page.tsx), where a Game ID consisting of 4 digits is displayed and is to be shared with other users, to play Scopa together.
+When a users starts a game, they get redirected to the [lobbypage](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/lobbies/%5Bid%5D/page.tsx), where a Game ID consisting of 4 digits is displayed and is to be shared with other users, to play Scopa together.

-A [joining] (https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/join/page.tsx) user can enter the Game ID via 'Join a Game'.
+A [joining](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/join/page.tsx) user can enter the Game ID via 'Join a Game'.
 All players in the same lobby can see who enters and leaves the lobby, as well as who which 2 players are in the same team.

 Only the host can start a game, when there are 4 players in the lobby.